Google Slides has various tools to help a budding graphic designer use three principles of design:

 By the end of this lesson, you will be able to apply these three principles to create an original graphic design in Google Slides.

 Alignment is how objects and/or text line up.
 Alignment creates structure and balance, which gives your design a professional look.
+Google Slides has multiple tools to help you align text, images, and objects.

 Snap to Guides